bobapplemac/MooreLib.Logger/README.md

 Child entries inherit their parent's properties.
 A property supplied by the child overrides an inherited value with the same name.

-MooreLib reserves the `MooreLib.Logging.*` property namespace for internal entry metadata.
+MooreLib reserves the `MooreLib.Logger.*` property namespace for internal entry metadata.
 Caller-supplied properties in that namespace are rejected rather than silently overwritten.

 Reserved metadata includes information equivalent to: